 All I knew was I loved the way I looked.
 Since I already consumed less, why not stay small?
 I justified my behavior — staying thin was better for me than yo-yo dieting, I thought.

-I didn’t realize that I was on the way to meeting the criteria for a full-fledged eating disorder.
+What I didn’t realize was I was on the way to meeting the criteria for a full-fledged eating disorder.
 I severely restricted my caloric intake, and I measured everything.
 These behaviors didn’t do much to make me feel better about myself, though.
 More than anything, I felt trapped concerning my food choices.
 I felt like I had no freedom to eat what I wanted.

 Even though I continued a stringent diet, I pushed myself to return to my former exercise program.
 I soon found that my daily run proved exhausting.
 My body lacked the essential nutrition to propel me through a tough workout.
 Though my body fit my ideal on the outside, it wasn’t faring so well internally.
 The external issues followed.

 Over time, I began developing other symptoms.
 I had an extreme sensitivity to the cold.
 I shivered under heavy blankets while my roommate sweltered.
 In an attempt to keep me warm, my body developed lanugo, a fine, downy coat of hair.
 In contrast, the hair on my head began falling out.
 During a routine physical, the campus nurse asked me when I had last menstruated — I couldn’t remember.
 She suggested it was time to seek help.